Queen anne, Queen Anne.

 Octagonal tower in southeast corner.
 Multiple cladding materials and patterns, bays and dormers.

 Ridgeland/Oak Park Historic District 1983

 Designated at Local level : Ridgeland/Oak Park Historic District 1994

 Potentially eligible as a contributing resource

 This is a 2.5-story single-family residence in the Queen Anne style built ca. 1895.
+The building is rectangular in plan.
 The structural system is frame.
 The foundation is stone.
 Exterior walls are original wood clapboard and original wood shingles.
 The building has a hip and gable roof clad in replacement asphalt shingles and four multiple dormers.
 Front and south-facing gables.
 North-facing hip-roofed dormer.
 Corner turret with conical roof.
 Windows are historic wood, 1/1 double-hung sashes.
 Palladian windows in front and south gable.
 There is a single-story, full-width open porch characterized by a hip roof clad in asphalt shingles with round wood posts.
 Double wood doors with glazing and transom window.
 There is a two-story, rear, frame addition.
 1 and 2-story rear additions.

 Description generated by RuskinARC™.